defoxicator/free_code_camp_python4everybody/README.md

 ## Python for Everybody course
-There will be published excercises done during [freeCodeCamp](freecodecamp.org) course titled _"Python for Everybody"_.
+There will be published exercises done during [freeCodeCamp](freecodecamp.org) course titled _"Python for Everybody"_.
 _**Mention:** This README.md file is also an excercise to write logs in Markdown_.

 List of excercises with a _short_ description: